|

 You need to

-unlink the header / footer.
+Header / footer.
 First, though, Copy your new

 contents to the Clipboard.
-Then press Ctrl-Z until it is back to
+Then press Ctrl+Z until it is back to

 what it looked like before you made the changes.
 Then unlink the

-header / footer and Paste your changes back.
+Header / footer and Paste your changes back.
 Remember, each

-header/footer's linked state is
+Header/Footer's linked state is

 independent of all others.

-I added a next-page section break to my document.
+I added a next-page Section break to my document.
 It should have

-been a continuous section break instead.
+been a continuous Section break instead.

 The way to handle this is through the Page Layout Dialog.
 The